arnava13/MLC-Project/journal.md

 - Performed feature importance analysis:
   - Random Forest and XGBoost feature importance
   - SHAP analysis for both Random Forest and XGBoost models

+- Next steps:
+  - add band features to the model (not the ND indices)